 The educational attainment of a jurisdiction has a direct influence on the labor market pool and the development of specific industries.
-Most of Orange County's residents 25 years of age and over have at least a high school education, and 47.2 percent have an
+Most of Orange County's residents 25

 In regard to disaster recovery, research states that disaster preparedness planning is associated with having a higher education (Source: American Journal of Preventive Medicine; 2006; 30(1):1-6.) and that having some college or trade school education was associated with increased odds of having emergency supplies.
 Barriers and challenges may occur for those individuals and families because they are more likely to live in areas that are at risk for disasters, i.e., flood and hurricane areas.
 Another challenge may be the lack of access to transportation and communication networks, which can make it difficult to evacuate or get help in the event of a disaster.
 The data will be used to make decisions regarding equitability and decrease potential obstacles in the development of strategies that promote opportunities and inclusivity for individuals enrolling in and accessing disaster recovery assistance.